Everest Base Camp Trek – 12 Days

 Meals and Drinks

-12 Days Everest Base Camp Trek Cost
+Cost of Everest Base Camp Trek

-The 12-day Everest Base Camp Trek costs range from USD 1,100 to 1,300 per person.However, the cost can vary depending on the season, group size, personal preferences, and so on.
-The package cost covers most of the expenses like transportation, accommodations, meals, guide, and porter fees, as well as permits during the trek.
+Moreover, the package to EBC cost covers most of the expenses like transportation, accommodations, meals, guide, and porter fees, as well as permits during the trek.
 However, the personal expenses, tips, and travel insurance are not covered.
 Likewise, customization of the itinerary will add extra cost for the trek.
+Similarly, snacks, drinks, and packaged food are also included in the trekker’s expenses.

 Trekkers have numerous options for reaching Everest Base Camp.
 Each route to EBC offers a unique trekking experience.
 Here are three popular routes for the hike to Everest Base Camp:

-Classic EBC route:
+Classic EBC route

-Route from Jiri to EBC:
+Route from Jiri to EBC

 Route from Salleri:

-Lukla Flight and Weather Condition
+Lukla Flight and Weather Condition During Trek to Everest Base Camp Trek

 2. Off-Season Flight Operation: January, February, June, July, and August are considered off-season for trekking in the Everest region.
-The flight to Lukla operated as usual from Kathmandu’s domestic airport during that time.
+The flight to Lukla operates as usual from Kathmandu’s domestic airport during that time.
 However, the trekking season is not ideal, and unavoidable circumstances can harm the flight.

 Elevation Overview of the EBC Trek